Planning Application Notes 2018.

 The government planning portal:

-We can assist with planning applications for replacing windows & timber sash windows in Brighton & Hove, Sussex.
+We can assist with planning applications for replacing windows & timber sash windows in Brighton & Hove, and all of Sussex.

 Also covering Worthing, Hastings, Haywards Heath, Lewes, Arundel, Eastbourne, Horsham.